 Before you pull out your vape and start blowing big clouds in a private residence though, you should pause and consider a few things.
 First, is it your private home or someone else's?
 If the space is completely yours and completely private, then you get to call the shots when it comes to vaping.
 However, if you are in a space that is not yours or not private, then that makes things a little trickier.

 This leads us to our next question -- is the private residence owned or rented?
-Again, if you own the space then it’s up to you what you want to do in it.
-But if you or someone else is renting the space, then you might want to take a look at the rental agreement.
+Again, if you own the space, then you might want to take a look at the rental agreement.
 Since vaping nicotine is often seen the same as smoking cigarettes, you could be on the hook for fees related to violating the terms of the rental agreement.

 Even if it is determined to be okay to vape in a private residence, you should also ask yourself who else shares this space?
 Is it just you, or do you have roommates or family to consider?
 Did you invite friends over?
 Are there children or pets hanging around?
 These questions should lead you to carefully consider if everyone in your immediate surrounding is comfortable with you vaping.